Photo booth: Flinders Street Station photo booth

 Alan Adler was acknowledged in 2023 as "Melbourne's most photographed man" in an article in The Age, after 50 years of maintaining and adjusting his booths involved innumerable photo strips.
 Alan died at 92 years of age on 18 Dec 2024, leaving a legacy of millions of images of residents and visitors to Melbourne.
 For a man who didn't consider himself a photographer, he left a body of work larger than almost anyone alive.

 Alan's work has been curated into a book, "Auto-Photo: A Life in Portraits."
 In June 2025 Alan's life work was celebrated in an exhibition with the same name at RMIT Melbourne, coinciding with 100 years since the first photobooth commenced operation in New York.

 When Alan announced by way of a note on the Flinders Street booth that he was retiring and the booth would no longer be there after May 23, 2018, it prompted Chris Sutherland and Jess Norman to initially assist in the booth maintenance.
-The pair had a long term emotional attachment to the Flinders Street photo booth and recognised its place as a Melbourne icon.
+The pair had a long term emotional attachment to the Flinders Street photo booth and recognized its place as a Melbourne icon.
 Several years later the pair set about purchasing Alan's booths and creating Metro Auto Photo to continue his legacy.
 Assisted by Lance Weeks from Burnt Out Electronics, Sutherland and Norman now continue Adler's life work operating his original photo booths in Melbourne, while also restoring and commissioning booths that have not operated for decades to new Melbourne locations.

+Amélie

+In the 2001 French film Amélie, the photobooth is an essential element of the story.
+Amélie (Audrey Tautou) encounters Nino (Mathieu Kassovitz) collected unwanted photos under a photobooth and collects these artefacts in a photo album.
+Photobooth pictures become a means of communication between the characters as well as characters themselves.